Chiccoo-oo/rat-and-cheese-/README.md

 **Traversal Method:**
 Depth First Search(DFS):Depth-First Search (DFS) is a fundamental graph traversal algorithm used in computer science and graph theory.
 It systematically explores all vertices and edges of a graph, visiting as far as possible along each branch before backtracking.

+**Implementation:**
+Grid Representation: The maze is typically represented as a 2D grid, where each cell is either open (passable) or blocked (impassable).
+Algorithm: The DFS algorithm is applied to explore the maze, with each recursive call representing a move by the rat from one cell to another.
+The algorithm backtracks when it reaches a dead end or encounters a blocked cell.
+Termination Condition: The algorithm terminates when the rat reaches the destination cell, indicating that a valid path has been found, or when all possible paths have been explored without finding a solution.

+**Applications:**
+The Rat in a Maze problem serves as a fundamental example of graph traversal and pathfinding algorithms in computer science.
+It has applications in various fields, including robotics, artificial intelligence, and game development, where pathfinding is essential for navigation and decision-making.

 **Modules Used**